beautiful-orca/geo-activity-playground/docs/getting-started/docker compose.md

 [Docker](https://www.docker.com/) is a software that allows you to run Linux programs in a container.
 [Docker Compose](https://docs.docker.com/compose/) is a tool for defining multi-container Docker environments in a single YAML configuration file and deploy it with a single command.

-This how-to will give you an example compose.yml that can build the docker image from git and start this project within a Docker container.
+This how-to will give you an example `compose.yml` that can build the geo-activity-playground docker image from Github and start this project within a Docker container.

 ## Creating directory structure and compose.yml

 With these steps the playground folder (which contains the activities) will be located in the docker project folder.
-The location can also be changed in the compose.yml
+The location can be changed in the `compose.yml`.

 ```bash
 mkdir -p /docker/geo-activity-playground/playground/Activities